acoustic-content-samples/sample-search-api/README.md

     npm install

-#### 2. Update the user credentials and baseTenantUrl
+#### 2. Update the baseTenantUrl and user credentials

-This sample uses hard-coded user name, password, and baseTenantUrl values.
-For the client-side implementation, these are set in the public/app.js file.
+All of these samples require setting the base tenant API URL.
+This authoring search samples also use hard-coded user name, and password values.
+For the client-side implementation, these are set in the public/delivery-search.js and authoring-search.js files.
 For the Node.js implementation they are set in main.js.
 Update the name and password values in those files.
 To avoid putting credentials in the source you could change the application to provide browser inputs for username and password.
-Also note that future Watson Content Hub releases will have support for "delivery" APIs that can be available without login.

 The baseTenantUrl variables must also be set for your tenant.
 In the IBM Watson Content Hub user interface, click the "i" information icon at the top left of the screen next to where it says IBM Watson Content Hub.
 The pop-up window shows your host and tenant ID.
 Use this information to update the value of baseTenantUrl.
 For example it might look something like this: